ShiguiLi/SciRE-Solver/README.md

 # TODO:

 # Update (2025.6.27)
 **Our approach is both simple and effective.
 More importantly, beyond its simplicity, it is a fundamentally original method that requires no post-optimization or re-optimization using pre-generated solutions or trajectories.
-This work was previously rejected as some reviewers insisted on unfair comparisons with many sampling algorithms that depend on post-optimization or re-optimization using pre-generated trajectories.
+This work was initially met with challenges during the review process, where reviewers requested comparisons with methods that depend on post-optimization or re-optimization using pre-generated trajectories.
+We believe our approach offers a fundamentally different and valuable contribution to the field.
 We remain resilient.**

 # Acknowledgement